 - We use no readymade spice mixes.
 We used to but not anymore.
 Some of the past recipes here, do call for them but now we have made our own home-made spice mixes and will be happy to share.

-This blog is a labour of love.
+This blog is a labor of love.
 If you liked and/or tried any of the recipes here, I would love to hear your experience.
-Or if you want to send me a shout out, connect with me by leaving a comment here or on our Facebook page.
+Rate the recipe, leave a comment, share a photo with #weekendkitchen on Instagram or connect with me on our Facebook, Twitter, and Pinterest profiles.